Photos and Privacy

 Photo flows touch identity, consent, and moderation, so this page is intentionally detailed.

-Personal Photo Center (/me/photos)
+Personal Photo Centre (/me/photos)

-Your personal control surface has three tabs:
+Your personal photo workspace has two tabs:

-Saved: private bookmarks.Tagged: photos where you are tagged, including approval/rejection.Privacy: profile-photo and visibility controls.
+Saved: private bookmarks.Tagged: photos where you are tagged, including approval/rejection.

 Tagged Photo Workflows